carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Twitter

-We have a Twitter account dedicated for CarpentryCon feed, [follow us](twitter.com/CarpentryCon)!
+We have a Twitter account dedicated to CarpentryCon feed, [follow us](twitter.com/CarpentryCon)!
 We would love to see your pictures and tweets about CarpentryCon.
 Use the **#carpentrycon2018** hashtag to tag CarpentryCon.

 #### U: UCD and around